nexgenenglish/changelog/universal-dashboard.md

 # Neo Universal Dashboard
 An universal dashboard to manage neo ecosystem.

+## [v1.0.23] on April 20th, 2020
+- [UD-214] Enable C1 candidate to be onboarded
+- [UD-213] Prevent clear cache on browser
+- [UD-223] Allow to configure 0 amount for token organization

 ## [v1.0.22] on April 14th, 2020
 - [hotfix] Fixed billing for students with an empty username